Aldehyde dehydrogenase: Pathology (aldehyde dehydrogenase deficiency)

 Role of aldehyde dehydrogenase (shown in red box) in norepinephrine degradation, creating vanillylmandelic acid, the major catecholamine metabolite.

 ALDH2 plays a crucial role in maintaining low blood levels of acetaldehyde during alcohol oxidation.
 In this pathway (ethanol to acetaldehyde to acetate), the intermediate structures can be toxic, and health problems arise when those intermediates cannot be cleared.
 When high levels of acetaldehyde occur in the blood, facial flushing, lightheadedness, palpitations, nausea, and general "hangover" symptoms occur.
-These symptoms are indicative of a medical condition known as the alcohol flush reaction, also known as "Asian flush" or "Oriental flushing syndrome".
+It also is thought to be the cause of a medical condition known as the alcohol flush reaction, also known as "Asian flush" or "Oriental flushing syndrome".

 There is a mutant form of aldehyde dehydrogenase, termed ALDH2*2, wherein a lysine residue replaces a glutamate in the active site at position 487 of ALDH2.
 Homozygous individuals with the mutant allele have almost no ALDH2 activity, and those heterozygous for the mutation have reduced activity.
 Thus, the mutation is partially dominant.
 The ineffective homozygous allele works at a rate of about 8% of the normal allele, for it shows a higher K_{m} for NAD^{+} and has a higher maximum velocity than the wild-type allele.
 This mutation is common in Japan, where 41% of a non-alcoholic control group were ALDH2 deficient, where only 2–5% of an alcoholic group were ALDH2-deficient.
 In Taiwan, the numbers are similar, with 30% of the control group showing the deficiency and 6% of alcoholics displaying it.
 The deficiency is manifested by slow acetaldehyde removal, with low alcohol tolerance perhaps leading to a lower frequency of alcoholism.

 These symptoms are the same as those observed in people who drink while being treated by the drug disulfiram, which is why disulfiram is used to treat alcoholism.
 The patients show higher blood levels of acetaldehyde, and become violently ill upon consumption of even small amounts of alcohol.
 Several drugs (e.g., metronidazole) cause a similar reaction known as disulfiram-like reaction.